 Belfry Mountain is a short 0.45-mile trail on a gravel road that leads to a firetower with terrific views of the Essex County foothills and Champlain Valley.
 The trail is located in the Town of Moriah in Essex County, outside of the hamlet of Witherbee.
-It’s located on the Hammond Pond Wild Forest area.
+It’s located in the Hammond Pond Wild Forest area.

 The trail is accessed from a trailhead on County Route 7C, south of Fisher Hill Road.
 Parking is available along the road on the opposite side from the trailhead that is marked by a sign and blocked by a large gate.
-The trail itself is less than half and is a very easy climb.
+The trail itself is less than half a mile and is a very easy climb.
 The firetower at the top provides grand views and looks out over nearby towns and far-off mountains, including views of the High Peaks.

-The trail begins just past a gate, which barricades the road for motor vehicles.
+The trail begins just past a gate, which barricades the road from motor vehicles.
 The trail, for the most part, is along a road, which leads nearly all the way to the firetower.
 Along the road, grasses and flowers abound, as well as a few raspberry bushes that provide small snacks along the trail in season.

 The Summit of Belfry Mountain

 After less than half a mile, the trail reaches its end, passing by a small overlook and leading directly up to the firetower.
 A picnic table placed at the base of the fire tower provides a resting place.
 The view from the tower is beautiful and reaches out in all directions, providing a panoramic vieBelfry w that includes nearby towns and distant mountains.